 Collaboration and networking is fundamental to achieving the goals of ElephantVoices.
 Our web of colleagues, like the social network of elephants, extends far and wide across countries and continents.
 Even though our formal team is small - the big circle of individuals and institutions that we regularly team up with is far-reaching.
 ElephantVoices couldn't operate effectively without them, which is why this short introduction is included on this page.
 We thank all our collaborators, including those from the earliest days, for the discoveries and achievements made possible by working together.
-A special thank you to all those we continue to work with in Amboseli and Maasai Mara, Kenya, and in Gorongosa National Park in Mozambique, where we have spent most of our field time over the years.
+A special thank you to all those we have worked with in Amboseli and Maasai Mara, Kenya, and in Gorongosa National Park in Mozambique, where we have spent most of our field time over the years.

 Joyce Poole is Co-Founder and Co-Director of ElephantVoices.
-She has a Ph.D. in elephant behavior from Cambridge University, and has studied the social behavior and communication of elephants for over 40 years, dedicating her life to their conservation and welfare.
+She has a Ph.D. in elephant behavior from Cambridge University, and has studied the social behavior and communication of elephants for over 50 years, dedicating her life to their conservation and welfare.
 Her contributions to science include the discovery of musth in male African elephants, the description of the contextual use of elephant vocalizations, including those below the level of human hearing, and the discovery of vocal imitation.

 Link to CV Joyce Poole